– Train with the Best!

 Corporate sustainability reporting means sharing a company’s performance on the environment, society, and governance.
 The best reporting makes things clear so people can see if the company is concerned about being green.
 Companies can benefit in so many ways from employing excellent reporting tools.
 Among others, they can:

-Setting clear sustainability goals – Making sure business plans match up with specific targets.
+Setting clear sustainability goals – Making sure that business plans are aligned with specific targets.

-Using standard reporting frameworks – Following guidelines from the Global Reporting Initiative (GRI) or the Sustainability Accounting Standards Board (SASB).
+Using a sustainability reporting standards framework – Adhering to the guidelines under those of the Global Reporting Initiative (GRI) or Sustainability Accounting Standards Board (SASB).

 DON’T KNOW?